-We are highly experienced in both metal and clear braces.
-Both options generate the same outstanding results.
+At Creating Great Smiles, we are highly experienced in both metal and clear braces.

-We choose the smallest commercially available brackets as they are more aesthetically pleasing.
-Many patients comment on how surprisingly small our brackets are.
+For metal braces, we choose the smallest commercially available metal brackets to fit to your teeth, as they are more aesthetically pleasing.

 Metal brackets are tough and can withstand wear and tear.
 They do not shatter, even on hard contact.

-We generally use metal brackets, unless otherwise requested as they are require less maintenance for the patient, and do not stain or discolour.
+We generally use metal brackets, unless otherwise requested, as they require less maintenance from the patient, and do not stain or discolour.

-This option is best suited for adults and young adults, however they can be used for younger patients if desired.
+Clear brackets are an option often best suited for adults and young adults, as some discipline and consideration is required to avoid particular foods; however they can be used for younger patients if desired.

 We will straighten your teeth, and your dentist will check for problems periodically.
-But you’re the one who has to take care of your teeth every single day to keep them clean and healthy.
-Now that you have braces, proper dental care will take a little extra time and effort.
-By taking good care of your teeth now, we’ll achieve the best possible results from your orthodontic treatment.
+However, you will be responsible for taking care of your teeth every single day, keeping them clean and healthy.
+When you have braces, proper dental care will take a little extra time and effort.
+By taking good care of your teeth during your treatment period, you will achieve the best possible results from your orthodontic treatment.